 By far, this is the most widely read post on my blog, with 21,000 people having read it in the past 4 months.
-I have made some minor changes in it.
+I have made some minor changes and thus re-publishing it .
 I must admit that it is a great source of pride that people are least getting exposed to this message.

 When OD consultants admit their western bias, there is a lot of “unlearning” to do, and new skills need to be acquired.
 That’s a high price to pay!

 1) Is having an ongoing candid dialogue at work better than ignoring differences and pretending that they do not exist?